“What’s the UK job market like?”

 Staff availability

-Significant rise in candidate staff availability recorded
+Steeper rise in overall staff availability

 Pay pressures